Skip to main content

 Biography

-Emily Rohrbach teaches and writes about British and comparative Romanticisms, narrative theory, literature and historiography, aesthetics and politics, the poetics of time, and the materiality and literary imagination of the codex book.
+Emily Rohrbach teaches and writes about British and transatlantic Romanticisms, narrative theory, literature and historiography, aesthetics and politics, the poetics of time, and the materiality and literary imagination of the codex book.
 Her essays on these topics have appeared as journal articles in European Romantic Review; The Keats-Shelley Journal; Romanticism; SEL: Studies in English Literature, 1500-1900; Studies in Romanticism; and Textual Practice.

 Her first book, Modernity's Mist: British Romanticism and the Poetics of Anticipation, was published in the Lit Z series of Fordham University Press in 2016 and was supported by research fellowships at the Institute for Human Sciences (IWM) in Vienna, Austria and the Alice Kaplan Institute for the Humanities in Evanston, IL.
-She is co-editor of Reading Keats, Thinking Politics, the 50th anniversary issue of the journal Studies in Romanticism, for which she translated into English a bespoke essay by Jacques Rancière, ‘The Politics of the Spider’.
+She is co-editor with Emily Sun (Barnard College) of Reading Keats, Thinking Politics, the 50th anniversary issue of the journal Studies in Romanticism, for which she translated into English a bespoke essay by Jacques Rancière, ‘The Politics of the Spider’.

 On the occasion of the 200th anniversary of Peterloo in summer 2019, Dr. Rohrbach organised the International Conference on Romanticism, which brought the annual ICR conference to the UK for the first time.